Adelophthalmoidea: Evolutionary history

 Adelophthalmus would rapidly diversify, already being present in Siberia and Gondwana (Australia) since the Devonian.
 In the Carboniferous, the distribution of Adelophthalmus became approximately circumequatorial (around the Equator).
 Out of the 33 species referred to Adelophthalmus, 23 (69%) were from the Carboniferous alone, reaching its peak diversity in the Late Carboniferous and becoming the most common of all eurypterids of the Late Paleozoic.
-This quick diversification may be due to their morphology, converting the adelophthalmids in one of the most able swimmers among the eurypterids.
+This quick diversification may be due to their morphology, converting the adelophthalmoids in one of the most able swimmers among the eurypterids.
 The amalgamation (union) of Pangaea into a global supercontinent was also an important factor.
 The pterygotoids were also successful swimmers, but they went extinct in the Middle Devonian, long before the formation of Pangea.
 Although Unionopterus also appeared in the Carboniferous, this genus is very little known and is usually ignored by the eurypterid researchers.

 During the Late Carboniferous and Early Permian, Adelophthalmus lived in brackish and freshwater environments adjacent to coastal plains, a type of common and stable habitat at the time.
 Although the formation of Pangea helped the genus to widespread, it also affected its environments.
 They began to disappear due to a climatic change that caused alterations of depositional and vegetational patterns across the world, provoking a decrease in number of the genus.
 A. sellardsi from the Artinskian (around 290–284 mya, Early Permian) epoch of Kansas, United States, was the last species of Adelophthalmus and therefore of all the suborder Eurypterina.
 The genus expanded the temporal range of the suborder by about 100 million years and turned its family to the longest lasting single family of eurypterids.
 Nevertheless, the eurypterids continued to exist represented by the stylonurids.
 The Russian hibbertopterid species Campylocephalus permianus persisted until the Changhsingian (around 254–252 mya, Late Permian) stage, being the last known eurypterid.
 No eurypterids are known from fossil beds higher than the Permian, indicating that they probably died out in the Permian–Triassic mass extinction event or shortly before.